Project Summary

 In June 2003, a Chicago processor of steaks and other meat products, voluntarily recalled 739,000 pounds of vacuum packaged steaks and other meat products injected with meat tenderizers due to possible E. coli O157:H7 contamination.
 This recent recall highlights the need determine the extent to which E. coli O157:H7 is present on the surface of sub-primal cuts prior to mechanical tenderization.

-To determine the prevalence of E. coli O157:H7 and indicator microorganisms on the surface of beef sub-primals prior to the enhancement process.
+The stated objective for this work was to determine the prevalence of E. coli O157:H7 and indicator microorganisms on the surface of beef sub-primals prior to the enhancement process.
 This data was collected during the winter months.

 Methodology